vnsavitri/espresso-horoscope-mcp/README.md

 ### 📖 Creative Reading System

-No more boring "COSMIC PERFECTION ACHIEVED" - every reading is a unique cosmic poem:
+No more boring "PERFECTION ACHIEVED" - every reading is a unique cosmic poem:

 - *"Like a comet streaking across the night sky, your shot blazes through in just 16 seconds"*
 - *"Your shot battles against cosmic resistance, like thunder struggling through dense clouds"*